Stunted growth: Feeding practices

-Inadequate complementary child feeding and a general lack of vital nutrients beside pure caloric intake is one cause for stunted growth.
-Children need to be fed diets which meet the minimum requirements in terms of frequency and diversity in order to prevent undernutrition.
-Exclusive breastfeeding is recommended for the first six months of life and complementary feeding of nutritious food alongside breastfeeding for children aged six months to 2-years-old.
+Inadequate complementary child feeding and a general lack of vital nutrients besides pure caloric intake are some causes of stunted growth.
+Children need to be fed diets that meet the minimum requirements in terms of frequency and diversity to prevent undernutrition.
+Exclusive breastfeeding is recommended for the first six months of life and nutritious food alongside breastfeeding for children aged six months to two years old.
 Prolonged exclusive breastfeeding is associated with undernutrition because breast milk alone is nutritionally insufficient for children over six months old.
-Breastfeeding in long time with inadequate complementary feeding leads to growth failure due to insufficient nutrients which are essential for childhood development.
-The relationship between undernutrition and prolonged duration of breastfeeding is mostly observed among children from poor households and whose parents are uneducated as they are more likely to continue breast-feeding without meeting minimum dietary diversity requirement.
+Breastfeeding for a long time with inadequate complementary feeding leads to growth failure due to insufficient nutrients, which are essential for childhood development.
+The relationship between undernutrition and prolonged duration of breastfeeding is mostly observed among children from poor households with uneducated parents, as they are more likely to continue breastfeeding without meeting the minimum dietary diversity requirement.

 Maternal nutrition

-Poor maternal nutrition during pregnancy and breastfeeding can lead to stunted growth of their children.
-Proper nutrition for mothers during the prenatal and postnatal period is important for ensuring healthy birth weight and for healthy childhood growth.
+Poor maternal nutrition during pregnancy and breastfeeding can lead to stunted growth of children.
+Proper nutrition for mothers during the prenatal and postnatal period is important for ensuring healthy birth weight and healthy childhood growth.
 Prenatal causes of child stunting are associated with maternal undernutrition.
 Low maternal BMI predisposes the fetus to poor growth leading to intrauterine growth retardation, which is strongly associated with low birth weight and size.
-Women who are underweight or anemic during pregnancy, are more likely to have stunted children which perpetuates the inter-generational transmission of stunting.
-Children born with low birthweight are more at risk of stunting.
+Women who are underweight or anemic during pregnancy are more likely to have stunted children, which perpetuates the intergenerational transmission of stunting.
+Children born with low birth weight are more at risk of stunting.
 However, the effect of prenatal undernutrition can be addressed during the postnatal period through proper child feeding practices.